pschool-in/curriculum/content/science/environment-2.md

 ### What is an environment?

-Our surroundings and all the living and non living things are together known as the environment.
-It includes many components such as sunlight, air, water, soil, plants and animals, etc.
+Everything that we see and many many things that we can't see are present in our surroundings and are together known as the environment.
+For example sunlight, air, water, food, plants, animals, microbes, dust, insects etc.
-The earth is surrounded by the atmosphere.
-Water, landand air constitute envelopes of the earth, known as  the hydrosphere, lithosphere and atmosphere.
-The biosphere spreads in all the other three spheres.

-### The lithosphere and the hydrosphere
+### The Biosphere

-The lithosphere is the solid part of the Earth such as rocks and mountains.The hydrosphere is the liquid water such as the rivers,lakes and oceans.About a third of the surface of the earth consists of land.Two-thirds of the earth’s surface is covered with water.
+The zone of life where all the life forms interact is called biosphere.
+It basically includes everything the environment has.
+It is sub-divided as;
+1. Lithosphere: all the land of the environment.
+2. Hydrosphere: all the major, minor and minute water-bodies.
+3. Atmosphere: envelope of air around the earth.

 ### The atmosphere

-The envelope of air around the earth is called the atmosphere.
-As we go higher from the surface of the earth, the air in the atmosphere becomes rarer.
-The atmosphere consists of a mixture of gases.
-This iclue gases such asa nitrogen, oxygen, water vapour and carbon dioxide.
-Some other gases are also present in the air in very small quantities.

-The layer that extends from the earth’s surface to a height of about 13 km is called the troposphere.

-Beyond the troposphere, up to a height of about 50 km from the earth is the layer called the stratosphere.In the lower part of the stratosphere, there is a layer of a gas called ozone.The ozone layer absorbs Ultraviolet rays and protects the living world from these rays.
+Higher the level above the ground, lesser the oxygen.
+It includes several other gases like nitrogen, carbondioxide, water vapour etc. Some layers of the atmosphere are:
+1. Troposphere: extends 13km from the earth's surface.
+2. Stratosphere: extends 50km from the earth's surface.
+3. Ozone: protects from harmful UV rays of the sun.

 ### Water cycle

-Water on the earth evaporates continuously due to the heat of the sun.As water vapour is lighter than air, it rises high up into the atmosphere.
-As it goes higher, it cools and condenses forming fine droplets of water forming clouds.These small droplets join together and form bigger drops which are heavy.
-They cannot float.
-Such drops of water fall down on the earth in the form of rain.
+Water on the earth evaporates continuously due to the heat of the sun.As water vapour is lighter than air, it rises high up into the atmosphere.As it goes higher, cools and condenses to  form clouds.The small droplets join together and formbigger drops which are heavy.
+Such drops of water fall down as rain.
 This continuous process of evaporation and condensation is called water cycle.

-### Biosphere

-Many different kinds of plants, animals and micro-organisms are found everywhere on the earth - on land, in water and in the air.
-The zone of life where all the life forms interact is called biosphere

 ### Food chain